JenuelDev/Explorer-Context-Menu-Integration-for-windows-terminal/README.md

 Run the `Install.bat` to automatically configure the context menu for you.

+### After Insalling(Optional)
-### After Insalling You can edit The settings, so that when ever you click new tab it will always open in the same directory. `this is optional`
+You can edit The settings, so that when ever you click new tab it will always open in the same directory.

 To open settings, open Windows Terminal and go to settings and add this just inside the default:

 ```lang-js